cowlingj/an-introduction-to-programming-with-python/lessons/Lesson04.md

 ## Mathematics

-We can peerform many operations with integers and floats lets try addition:
+We can perform many operations with integers and floats lets try addition:
 ```python3
 my_number = 3 + 2
 ```